wp-plugins/wp-sponsorship/README.txt

 This is meant to be a base to build on!
 So be creative!

+The content in the E-mail follows a pre-built template (Photo in Screenshots tab).
+The admin has control over the colors, links and text.

 If you are interested, we have some extensions we built ourselves at http://www.wp-inbound.com/wpsponsorship/.

 Before you get started, you will need an SMTP server.
 Alternatively, you can use your Gmail account as an SMTP server if you wish.
 For more information check out this link: https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server.